 Deb Veenstra, an alumna of Trinity Christian College, has been the Associate Director for Program Administration since 1991.
 Deb estimates that she’s helped over 2,000 students participate in the SIS program!
 She has visited Seville three times and misses the food, the gardens and fountains, walks along the river, blue skies, and mild temperatures—especially when it’s snowing in Chicago!
 Deb is married and has 3 daughters and 5 grandchildren.
-Her interests include gardening, reading, and do-it-yourself projects.
+Her interests include gardening, reading, spending time at the beach, and do-it-yourself projects.

 Alexis Smith joined the SIS team as our Associate Director of Marketing and Recruitment in August 2015.
 She recently graduated from Hope College (MI) with a Bachelor of Arts in Communication and minors in Psychology and Studio Art.
 In her free time, Alexis enjoys photography, rollerblading, seeing family and friends, and participating in mission trips with her local church.
 As of late, Alexis has been practicing her Spanish in order to prepare for her national recruiting and international travels to España.